 One can only hope that, ahem, it gets picked up.

-There’s always news breaking about Scoopy Doo Pet Waste Removal Service! – because here at Scoopy Doo we’re always deeply involved in community affairs, animal causes and technology innovations.
+There’s always news breaking about Scoopy Doo Pet Waste Removal Service! – because here at Scoopy Doo we’re always deeply involved in community affairs, animal causes, and technology innovations.
 Owner Jim Coniglione has been a tireless and enthusiastic promoter for the poop-scooping business – a turd-will ambassador, so to speak – and his message has been picked up by news outlets throughout the tri-state area.
-Scoopy Doo has been featured in print and on-line publications such as the New York Times, the Wall Street Journal, and the Huffington Post, as well as news stations such as CNBC and News 12 Long Island!
+Scoopy Doo has been featured in print and online publications such as the New York Times, the Wall Street Journal, and The Huffington Post, as well as news stations such as CNBC and News 12 Long Island!